shoryasethia/deckAIn/README.md

 ---

-*Built for the Kelp M&A automation challenge — January 2026.*
+*Built for the Kelp M&A automation challenge (AI-ML GC IIT Bombay) — Jan - Feb 2026.*